mt-class/penn/hw2.md

 \( p(f|e) = \sum_a p(f,a|e) \).
 A nearly universal approximation is to
 instead search for the English string together with a single alignment,
 \(\mathop{\arg\,\max}\limits_{e,a}~ p(f,a|e) \times p(e) \).
-This is the approach taken by the monotone baseline decoder.</p>
+This is the approach taken by the monotone baseline decoder.

-<p>Since this involves multiplying together many small probabilities, it is
-helpful to work in logspace to avoid numerical underflow.
+Since this involves multiplying together many small probabilities, it is helpful to work in logspace to avoid numerical underflow.
 We instead solve for
 \(e,a\) that maximizes:
 \( \log p(f,a|e) + \log p(e) =